 Yes, you can use different lettuce or other greens.
 As mentioned above, just make sure to use a variety or varieties that pair well with the heartier ingredients in this Apple Walnut Salad – like spinach, arugula, chicory, frisee, or escarole.
 (Baby versions are okay.)
 You can mix in a bit of a lighter leafy green if you want – like romaine or bibb lettuce.

-How To Prepare an Apple Walnut Salad with Stilton Cheese
+How to Make Apple Walnut Salad

 The recipe card (further down in this post) provides a summary of how to make this delectable Mixed Green Salad.
 Here are more details: